TheOdinProject/curriculum/ruby/basic_ruby/strings.md

 * What is a symbol?
 * How is a symbol different from a string?
 * What is a Regular Expression (RegEx)?
+* How can you center or justify a string?

 ### Check These Out First
 * [Chris Pine on Strings](http://pine.fm/LearnToProgram/?Chapter=02) (was part of the prep work)